nunobrum/spicelib/doc/varia/raw_file.rst

                         characteristic, AC Analysis, Transient Analysis or Noise Spectral Density have the forward flag.
                         Operating Point and Transfer Function don't have this flag activated.
                       * "log" -> The preferred plot view of this data is logarithmic.
+                      * "linear" -> The preferred plot view of this data is linear.
                       * "stepped" -> The simulation had .STEP primitives.
                       * "FastAccess" -> Order of the data is changed to speed up access.
 See Binary section for details.